webxdc/webxdc_docs/src/spec.md

        if needed, use eg. base64.
-    - `update.info`: optional, short, informational message that will be added to the chat, e.g. "Alice voted" or "Bob scored 123 in MyGame". usually only one line of text is shown and if there are series of info messages, older ones may be dropped. use this option sparingly to not spam the chat.
+    - `update.info`: optional, short, informational message that will be added to the chat, e.g. "Alice voted" or "Bob scored 123 in MyGame".
+       Do not add linebreaks; implementations will truncate the text at about 50 characters or less.
+       If there are series of info messages, older ones may be dropped. use this option sparingly to not spam the chat.
-    - `update.document`: optional, name of the document in edit, must not be used e.g. in games where the webxdc does not create documents
+    - `update.document`: optional, name of the document in edit, MUST NOT be used if the webxdc does not create documents, e.g. in games.
+       Do not add linebreaks; implementations will truncate the text at about 20 characters or less.
     - `update.summary`: optional, short text, shown beside the app icon;
-       it is recommended to use some aggregated value,  e.g. "8 votes", "Highscore: 123"
+       it is recommended to use some aggregated value, e.g. "8 votes", "Highscore: 123".
+       Do not add linebreaks; implementations will truncate the text at about 20 characters or less.

 - `descr`: short, human-readable description what this update is about. this is shown e.g. as a fallback text in an e-mail program.